ThirdParty-Forks/SKMapsCenter/README.md

 # SKMapsCenter
 Maps (iOS, Swift) - maintain center while zooming.
-Currently serves as inspiration rather than a finished product (on my TODO).

 Developed due to not being able to maintain the center position of a given location while zooming.
 Scrolling while zooming can't be bypassed using the current Maps API.